Nested Sampling Methods: Integration

 \subsection{Theory}

 NS was introduced in \citet{Skilling2004,skilling2006nested}.
 Convergence and unbiasedness was discussed and proven in \citet{evans2007discussion,Chopin2010,skilling2009nested,Keeton2011}.
 Making advances to analyse NS theoretically has been the focus of a few publications \citep[e.g.,][]{khanarian2013nests}.
-We refer the interested reader to \citet{2014arXiv1412.6368W}, which makes connections to the mathematical theory of rare event simulation, and \citet{Salomone2018}, which connections to Sequential Monte Carlo, nearly considering NS as a special case of that framework.
-Similarly, \citet{Birge2012} presents a generalisation of NS and connects it to path and bridge sampling, while \citet{Polson2014} discusses connections to, among others, slice sampling. \citet{chopin2007comments} and \citet[appendix C]{Feroz2013} prove that posterior samples from nested sampling approximate the true posterior for continuous and discontinuous functions, respectively.
+We refer the interested reader to \citet{2014arXiv1412.6368W}, which makes connections to the mathematical theory of rare event simulation and the last particle algorithm, and \citet{Salomone2018}, which draws connections to Sequential Monte Carlo, nearly considering NS as a special case of that framework. \citet{Birge2012} presents a generalisation of NS and connects it to path and bridge sampling, while \citet{Polson2014} discusses connections to, among others, slice sampling. \citet{chopin2007comments} and \citet[appendix C]{Feroz2013} prove that posterior samples from nested sampling approximate the true posterior for continuous and discontinuous functions, respectively.